Boosting Convolution with Efficient MLP-Permutation for Volumetric Medical Image Segmentation: Experiments

 \subsection{Implementation Details}

 PHNet is implemented using PyTorch and MONAI~\cite{cardoso2022monai} framework and trained on an NVIDIA RTX 3090 GPU.
 For COVID-19-20, all images are interpolated into the voxel spacing of $ 0.74 \times 0.74 \times 5.00 \textup{mm}^3$.
 Three sub-volumes of $ 224 \times 224 \times 28$ are sampled from each scan.
-We train PHNet for a total of 250 epochs on Synapse and 450 epochs on COVID-19-20.
-For all experiments we adopt the AdamW optimizer~\cite{loshchilov2017decoupled} with an initial learning rate $lr = 10^{-3} \times \frac{\text{batch\_size}}{1024}$, as suggested by~\cite{hou2022vip}.
-The objective function is the summation of Dice loss and cross-entropy loss.
-Except for the above, we follow baseline from~\cite{roth2022rapid} and~\cite{isensee2021nnunet} for the COVID-19-20 and Synapse datasets, respectively.
+For LiTS, we perform random cropping of sub-volumes with the shape of $96 \times 96 \times 96$ from each case.
+By using fixed-sized patches, we ensure that a single architecture can be applied consistently to all data within the same dataset.
+Across datasets, we have implemented an automatic configuration strategy to adjust the number of 2D conv-blocks and 3D conv-blocks in PHNet based on the input resolution of each dataset.
+We set the max training epoch to 250 on Synapse, 450 on COVID-19-20, and 200 on both the LiTS and MSD BraTS.
+The model with the best validation performance is selected for testing.
+For all experiments, we adopt the AdamW optimizer~\cite{loshchilov2017decoupled} with an initial learning rate $lr = 10^{-3} \times \frac{\text{batch\_size}}{1024}$, as suggested by~\cite{hou2022vip}.
+The objective function is the summation of Dice loss and cross-entropy loss, which is a commonly employed approach in this domain.
+Except for the above, we follow baselines from~\cite{roth2022rapid}, ~\cite{isensee2021nnunet}, ~\cite{zhang2022deep} and ~\cite{peiris2022robust} for the COVID-19-20, Synapse, LiTS and BraTS datasets, respectively.